General information on ranking

 Article output is counted in two ways:

-The ratio of Count to Share gives an indication of the degree to which an institution or country collaborates in its research.
+The ratio of Count to Share gives an indication of the degree to which an institution or country/territory collaborates in its research.
 Broadly speaking, if the Count is a lot higher than the Share it indicates a high degree of external collaboration and dependency on external resources.
 If the Count is close in value to the Share it indicates limited collaboration with external researchers and a strong dependency on internal resources.

 Additional information